Тhe need for accuracy and completeness

 - Understates or omits assets or income (your inheritance or lawsuit for personal injuries is an asset)

-- Overstates expenses or debt
+- Overstates expenses or debts

 - Transfers property for less than what it is worth